ct-clmsn/shmemcpy/API.md

 `void shmemcpy_ini(shmemcpy_ctx * c, const long num_bytes);`

 Users are required to initialize a `shmemcpy_ctx` data type.
 This function peforms the required initialization.
-The second argument defines the number of bytes that are allocated on the symmetric heap (for each processing element, or PE) to use for the purposes of performing shmemcpy operations.
+The second argument `num_bytes` defines the number of bytes that are allocated on the symmetric heap (for each processing element, or PE) to use for the purposes of performing shmemcpy operations.

-`void shmemcpy_ini(shmemcpy_ctx * c);`

-Users are required to initialize a `shmemcpy_ctx` data type.
-This function peforms the required initialization by checking for the environment variable `SHMEMCPY_SEGMENT_SIZE`, or if not provided, calling `sysconf(_SC_PAGESIZE)` to determine the amount of each symmetric heap allocation that needs to be made for each processing element (PE) to participate in shmemcpy operations.
+If the `num_bytes` argument is less than 0, `shmemcpy_ini` will check to see if the environment variable `SHMEMCPY_SEGMENT_SIZE` is defined.
+If the environment variable `SHMEMCPY_SEGMENT_SIZE` is invalid (the value is too large for the system or the value contains a negative number or non-numeric values), `shmemcpy_ini` will default to a page size returned by `sysconf(_SC_PAGESIZE)`.

 `void shmemcpy_fin(shmemcpy_ctx * c);`